aljawaid/Glancer/README.md

 - Dashboard Shortcut - Jumps straight to the `Tasks` section of the `Dashboard`, sorted by the last created task
 - Today's Date
 - Auto fading alerts when no results are found
+#### Glancer Bar - Shortcut Icon _(v2.0+)_
+- Set a internal or external shortcut on the bar for direct access to your most used website.
+For users who have documentation or other websites which you use in line with your workflow, you can now use this shortcut for quickly glancing at other pages.
+- Choose from the complete range of Kanboard core icons or keep the default book icon
+- Allow to set the link privacy
+- Allow to open in the same or a new window
 #### Comments
 - NEW: Copy content in different formats  to the clipboard in a single click _(v2.0+)_
   - `HTML` - _Coded format_